 One of the most important oral hygiene tips we can give you is to brush your teeth twice a day.
 This helps to prevent bacteria from building up and therefore helps you stave off the threat of gum disease.
 But did you know the type of toothbrush you use can make a huge difference too?
 Especially if you use an Electric Toothbrush.

-If there is one thing our Dental Hygienist, Sophie is passionate about it is the use of an electric toothbrush.
+If there is one thing our Dental Hygienist, Arthur is passionate about it is the use of an electric toothbrush.

 Whilst manual toothbrushes do give a very good clean so long as you brush thoroughly and properly, for many people who struggle to adopt the best technique, an electric toothbrush can be far more efficient and effective.

 An electric toothbrush provides a more total clean as it keeps not only your teeth but also your gums and tongue much cleaner and healthier.
 This results in an even better chance of staving off gum disease as well as other ailments like tooth decay and bad breath.

 The reason for this is because the bristles of a manual toothbrush usually can not reach the parts of your mouth where plaque and tartar reside.
 As a result even people who diligently brush twice a day with a manual toothbrush can often leave these residues behind.